 - Distributed Programming with Ruby

 These were all good books and I was able to really dissect them and advance my knowledge.
-I am not sure I could have done this project without reading this book and it gave me a new respect for programming/technical books.
-After reading the books I sat down and played with combining as much of it all as I could to see how to get everything working together.
+I am not sure I could have done this project without reading these books, and it gave me a new respect for programming/technical books.
+After reading the books I sat down and played with combining as much of it as I could.
+So I could see how to get everything working together.
 It was a fun experiment to learn how to get things working together.